 Code Execution

-Never confuse the Java's stack with the stack trace what we see in errors.
+Don't confuse the Java stack with the stack trace in errors.
 They aren't related at all.

-The Java stack is used only for interpreted mode of execution.
+The Java stack is used only in interpreted mode.

-Each application thread inside the JVM has an instance of the execution engine which executes the application byte code.
+Each app thread in the JVM has its own execution engine instance.
+It runs the app byte code.

-Java code execution happens in two modes - interpreted and JIT compiled.
-Additionally it can also switch between these two modes of execution seamlessly.
+Java code runs in two modes: interpreted and JIT compiled.
+The JVM can switch between them smoothly.

 Interpreted Mode

-This is an infinite loop where the JVM reads the byte code and executes it instruction by instruction.
-It's already native compiled code which just has a large switch case statement which reads each byte code instruction and executes a set of native instructions for each byte code instruction.
+This is an infinite loop.
+The JVM reads the byte code and runs it one instruction at a time.
+It's native compiled code with a large switch case.
+For each byte code instruction, it runs a set of native instructions.

 Read the interpreter page for more details on how the interpreted mode works.